 Traditionally, open rates can drop off at the weekend whilst Tuesdays and Thursday may see an increase in open rates.
 Everything else is completely dependent on your industry, your product and your audience.

-To find a schedule that works for you, experiment across various days and times to see what drives the best open rates, click through rates and, ultimately sales.
+Find a schedule that works for you.
+Experiment across various days and times to see what drives the best open rates, CTR’s and sales.

 Scheduling in a re-send email to those who didn’t open the first time around can be extremely beneficial.
 This is because you stand a better chance of reaching a more engaged audience or those who may have genuinely missed it first time around.

 To take it even further, test different subject lines and times of day to trigger the re-send.
 As a result, you can gather even more data on what works and what doesn’t.

 Hopefully the above email hacks will give you a starting point to create emails that convert.

 The most crucial aspect is to find solutions that suits your business’s needs and provides results for the metrics that matter to you.